BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 	![creating-a-new-level-24-ui-outliner.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-24-ui-outliner.webp)

-### Additional objcet controls
+### Additional object controls

-At the bottom you can also see: `Pos: x y z`, `Rot: x y z`, `Scale XYZ`, and their differen modes.
+At the bottom you can also see: `Pos: x y z`, `Rot: x y z`, `Scale XYZ`, and their different modes.
 These also allow you to manipulate over selected object.
 Hover over the modes to see the tooltips.

 ![creating-a-new-level-19-add-controls.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-19-add-controls.webp)